Apgard Logo

 0No Sexual Content

-1Boundary-Testing or Ambiguous Sexual Content
+3Explicit Sexual Content

-Level 4 — Illegal, Exploitative, or Abusive Sexual Content
+Level 4 — Sexual exploitation or abuse

 Content involves sexual exploitation, grooming, abuse, or illegal activity involving minors.
 This level represents the highest risk and always requires escalation.